 Elective courses must conform to the following distribution and requirements

-- At least two (2) courses totaling 6 semester hours must be taken in the Humanities (arts, literature, history, language, philosophy).
+- At least two (2) courses totaling 6 semester hours must be taken in the Humanities (including, but not limited to: arts, literature, history, language, philosophy).

-- At least two (2) courses totaling 6 semester hours must be taken in the Social Sciences: sociology, psychology, anthropology, political science, economics.
+- At least two (2) courses totaling 6 semester hours must be taken in the Social Sciences (including, but not limited to: sociology, psychology, anthropology, political science, economics).

-Students unsure whether a particular course will be accepted by the College should contact Jeff Bogue at firstname.lastname@example.org.
+Students unsure whether a particular course will be accepted by the College should contact Angela Finerson at firstname.lastname@example.org.

 The scheduling listed below is suggested.
 Following the table is a list of the required coursework.
 Although a student may be given a conditional admission, no student will be enrolled who has not finished all required courses prior to enrollment.